 - pineapple margaritas – pineapple and tequila are a match made in heaven in a tropical pineapple margarita!

-Non-Alcoholic Beverages: You can also use this pineapple fruit simple syrup to sweeten non-alcoholic beverages and mocktails!
-I love using it in iced coffee.
+You can also use this pineapple fruit simple syrup to sweeten non-alcoholic beverages and mocktails!
+I love using it in iced coffee and tea for unexpected flavor!

 - homemade pineapple soda – this homemade pineapple soda is super easy to make; no fancy equipment required!